-We have investigated all five cases recorded in Scripture where people received the Holy Ghost.
+Previously we investigated all five cases recorded in Scripture where people received the Holy Ghost.
 In three cases (Pentecost, Cornelius, Ephesus) those who received the Spirit immediately spoke in tongues.
 A fourth case (Samaria) does not explicitly describe any particular external manifestation but it clearly requires the presence of a miraculous, immediately identifiable outward sign, and most commentators agree this was speaking in tongues.
 In the fifth case (Paul) the Bible gives no description of the Spirit baptism, but later reveals that the recipient spoke in tongues throughout his Christian life.
-Click here to read the rest of, What does the Bible say about speaking in tongues? – Part 2

 Speaking in tongues is the initial sign of receiving the Spirit, but by itself it does not prove the abiding presence of the Spirit.
 Many more important evidences of the Spirit’s abiding presence exist, such as the fruit of the Spirit (Galatians 5:22-23).
 In particular, love is the ultimate test of true discipleship (John 13:34-35).
 The true child of God will love God, obey His commandments, walk after the Spirit, and be led by the Spirit (I John 2:3-5; Romans 8:4, 14).
 In the absence of these characteristics, speaking in tongues does not guarantee that the Spirit dwells in one and controls his life.